Your Child's Development: 2 Months

 Movement and Physical Development

-- when on their belly, can lift their head and chest
+- when on their belly, hold up their head

 Social and Emotional Development

 - calm down when spoken to or picked up

 - smile when you talk or smile